ligato/docs/docs/tutorials/03_rest-handler.md

 }
 ```

-To use the REST plugin we first define it as a dependency in our plugin:
+To use the REST plugin, we first define it as a dependency in our plugin:

 ```go
 type MyPlugin struct {